samboy/ChessDiagrams/README.md

 The older version of jQuery is used so that Safari testing can be done without needing to have a Macintosh computer; the most recent version of Safari for Windows is Safari 5 which is *not* compatible with newer jQuery releases.
-That said, it is believed this line disables the insecure code:
+That said, testing shows that this line disables the insecure code:

 ```